 Palaeolandscape implication: At the MD location, the peat development on top of the Wormer tidal deposits started at ± 2665 BC.

-Appendix A2.
-Dates from the beach ridge and beach plain area between Limmen–Heiloo and Uitgeest–Akersloot
+Appendix A2 Dates from the beach ridge and beach plain area between Limmen–Heiloo and Uitgeest–Akersloot

-<h1>Location Uitgeest-De Kleis (UK)
+<h1>Location: Uitgeest-De Kleis (UK)

-Table A2.1a: 14C dates of the canoe building pit Uitgeest-De Kleis (UK).
-Reference: De Koning & Vos, 2007.
+Table A2.1a.
+14C dates of the canoe building pit Uitgeest-De Kleis (UK) (De Koning & Vos, 2007)